bmtreuherz/Brickbreaker/README.md

 Brickbreaker
 ============

-Buggy brickbreaker app can be played on windows or android
+Brickbreaker clone that can be played on desktop environments or android